 I had a friend call me yesterday saying, “Help!
 My child will not go to bed at night and won’t wake up in the morning.
 What do I do?”
 Having faced this dilemma myself, I shared everything we have tried.

-While we haven’t perfected our night time routine, sleep issues with kids is so important to address.
-I want to help be a part of your journey in solving sleep problems with your child.
+While we haven’t perfected our nighttime routine, sleep issues with kids are so important to address.
+I want to help be a part of your journey to solving sleep problems with your child.

 My friend was grateful after we hung up the phone.
 She hadn’t thought or read about some of these ideas and encouraged me to write this post to help contribute to the topic of sleep solutions for kids.

 Help!
 My Child Will Not Go to Bed at Night and Won’t Wake Up in the Morning

 You are not alone in your struggle to get your children the right amount of sleep.
 Most kids resist bedtime.
 I think it’s part of their job description.

 If you are like any other parent, you probably have loads of questions about sleep and children.
 I want to address some of these really important questions before moving on to some of my bedtime and morning routine hacks.

 How Many Hours of Sleep D Kids Need?

 Sleep is so incredibly important.
 My blogging friend from Your Modern Family recently wrote a shocking article that discussed how studies showed that “70% of those children (in the study) had been misdiagnosed with ADHD when they actually had a treatable sleep disorder.”
 This article is a must-read for any parent concerned about their children’s sleep and behavior habits.